rebelsky/sams-assorted-musings-reflections/post-ccb-2020F.md

   different assignments and expectations..
 * I don't understand what's happening with HIS-100.
 One section is closed, with sixteen slots open.
 The other three sections are open (they do have more slots available).
+(Followup: I am told that the goal is to keep them balanced, but without moving students around.
+Closing the sections with higher enrollers helps.)
 * It's rare that there are slots left in MAT-115, _Linear Algebra_,
   and a section of MAT-218, _Topics in Discrete Mathematics_.
 But there are this fall.
 Cool!
 (It's not like there are a lot, but